-Here at Gents of London Barbershop, we’ve collated a list of some of our favourite cocktails, so you can head to the bar, or the kitchen, and grab yourself something naughty this Christmas.
+Here at Gents of London HQ, we’ve collated a list of some of our favourite cocktails, so you can head to the bar or the kitchen and grab yourself something naughty this Christmas.
 Here’s to drinking to forget 2020 in its entirety.
 Cheers!

 First on our list is the Negroni.
-Dating back to the beginning of the 20th century, the Negroni was apparently created in Italy by a count, known as Count Camillo Negroni.
+Dating back to the beginning of the 20th century, the Negroni was created in Italy by a count known as Count Camillo Negroni.

 Unhappy with the strength of his favourite cocktail, the Americano, The Count insisted that it be made just that little bit more lethal by using gin instead of soda water.
 Subsequently, the typical orange peel found in an Americano was replaced with a lemon peel.